xgirma/ct-template-syntax/README.md

 ```

 Template expressions cannot refer to anything in the global namespace, except undefined.
 They can't refer to window or document.
 Additionally, they can't call console.log() or
 Math.max() and they are restricted to referencing members of the expression context.

 A template statement has a side effect.
 That's the whole point of an event.

 It's how you update application state from user action.

 Responding to events is the other side of Angular's "unidirectional data flow".
 You're free to change anything, anywhere, during this turn of the event loop.

 However, certain JavaScript syntax is not allowed:

-    new
+1. new

-    increment and decrement operators, ++ and --
+2. increment and decrement operators, ++ and --

-    operator assignment, such as += and -=
+3. operator assignment, such as += and -=

-    the bitwise operators | and &
+4.the bitwise operators | and &

 ## Statement context
 As with expressions, statements can refer only to what's in the statement context such as an event handling method of the component instance.